burrowdown/exercises/README.md

-# deck_of_cards
+# Card deck exercise

-coding exercise for Crackajack Solutions, 3/17/2018
+This exercise was completed on 3/17/2018 for Crackajack Solutions started at 1:49 PM